Raiders rally to beat Chargers 26-24

 INJURIES

-Chargers LT Russell Okung left in the first quarter with a groin injury and didn't return. ...
-Los Angeles DE Melvin Ingram went down with a shoulder injury in the closing seconds of the second quarter but returned for the second half.
+Chargers: LT Russell Okung left in the first quarter with a groin injury and didn't return. ...
+DE Melvin Ingram went down with a shoulder injury in the closing seconds of the second quarter but returned for the second half.

+Raiders: Joseph hurt his right knee on the interception and was on crutches after the game. ...
+DB Lamarcus Joyner also got hurt on the final drive.

 UP NEXT